souvikhaldar/souvikhaldar.info/content/about.md

 * Geographic Information System (GIS)- PostGIS.
 * OS- Mac OSX, Arch Linux, Ubuntu, Kali Linux and Raspbian.
 * Tools - Postman, Goland, Vim, Visual Studio Code.

-### Achievements/ Additional Qualifications
-* Deputy Head of Public Relations and content writer for www.indiansnews.com
-* NPTEL certification:-
-(1)Programming, Data Structures and Algorithms in Python
-(2)Design and Analysis of Algorithms
-(3) Programming in C
-(4) IoT
-* Represented school twice at Jawaharlal Nehru National Science Exhibition, twice in Social Science exhibition and won several competitions like debate, poem com- position, quiz
-* Played Basketball at cluster level, Cricket at district level of CAB and Dwitya Sopan scout of Bharat Scout and Guide.
-* Active member of tech-fest in Management, PR and anchoring at several fests at college.
-* Held various positions of responsibility in school/college including House Captain, literary captain, Class Representative.
-* CodeChef certified Data Structures and Algorithms programmer.